fabric8io/fabric8-platform/README.md

 # v 4.x pre-release development

-Steps to run the in development 4.x fabric8-platform using the latest mnishift please see the new [Install Guide](INSTALL.md)
+Steps to run the in development 4.x fabric8-platform using the latest minishift please see the new [Install Guide](INSTALL.md)

 Here's the old way we were installing it via gofabric8:
 ```